- TRY IT FREE TRY IT FREE

 - 90X faster conversion speed than common converters with unique APEXTRANS technology.

 - Burn GoPro videos to DVD or Blu-ray disc with free DVD menu templates.

-Run Wondershare UniConverter and go to Convert> Add Files.
+Run Wondershare UniConverter and go to Converter> .
 Once the file gets uploaded, three options of trim, crop, and effect will show below the video.

 Select trim, crop, or effects.
 After setting crop area size, resolution, trimming part, setting video ratio, or applying video effects, go ahead with the third step.

-Save the video by clicking the Convert All tab.
-Before it, set the conversion by selecting Convert all files to:, then, access the edited video in the Converted tab.
+Save the video by clicking the Start All tab.
+Before it, set the conversion by selecting Output Format, then access the edited video in the Finished tab.

-Hopefully, you now have a positive answer to 'can you use GoPro underwater'.
-So, don’t wait, go get wonderful footages while following the above given top 15 GoPro Underwater video tips.
+Hopefully, you now have a positive answer to 'can you use GoPro underwater.'
+So, don’t wait, get wonderful footages while following the above given top 15 GoPro Underwater video tips.
 Also, you must consider the serious technical details mentioned in our tips before attempting.